 Below is the text of a draft of a letter before action that it is proposed to send to Ofcom.
 Under Court rules Ofcom is obliged to reply within 14 days stating whether or not it concedes the case in whole or in part.
 The core of the claim is that

 for technical reasons Ofcom/ATVOD had no lawful power to make rules requiring age verification.
 Neither is the requirement to pay ATVOD fees lawful.
 Therefore Ofcom acted unlawfully in issuing a direction that a website called Jessica Pressley should be shut down following findings that it had not

 notified , paid a fee and instituted age verification checks.
 This action is being pursued to protect a matter of principle, on the basis that everyone has a right to be able to receive information and ideas from any source without interference

 from a public authority.
 It isn't being pursued on behalf of the Jessica Pressley website, or any other private interest.
 Jessica Pressley has had no involvement with the bringing of this case.

-apply for judicial review we are quietly confident (albeit in advance of a response from Ofcom) that we would succeed.
+review we are quietly confident (albeit in advance of a response from Ofcom) that we would succeed.